skillrepos/copilot-hands-on/labs.md

 ```
 ![Context and prompt](./images/ac22.png?raw=true "Context and prompt")

-6. After Copilot processes the prompt, it should show two files changed - *app.py* and *datastore.py* - in a box above the Chat text entry area.
+6. After Copilot processes the prompt, it may show one or two files changed - *app.py* and perhaps *datastore.py* - in a box above the Chat text entry area.
 Click on the "+ -"  icon on the right of the "2 files changed" area in the dialog.
 (See figure below).

 ![View all edits](./images/ac24.png?raw=true "View all edits")

-7. Take a look at the diffs (#1 and #2 in screenshot).
+7. Take a look at the single or multiple diffs (#1 and #2 in screenshot).
 When you are satisfied with the proposed changes, click on the *Keep* button in the *Files changed* dialog (#3 in screenshot).
 Then you can close the tab that was opened to show the comparisons.(#4 in screenshot)

 ![Review edits](./images/ac25.png?raw=true "Review edits")